 “How do we as Christians live as peacemakers in a world that is divided and angry?”
 San Diego Bishop Susan Snook said in an interview with Episcopal News Service.
 Her diocese is hosting the summit.
 “How do we help people enter into and follow the way of love and live lives of reconciliation as Jesus has taught us to?”

-Registration is still open for the summit, now in its third year.
-It is intended not only for people already involved in migration ministries, but also for Episcopalians who simply want to learn more about the issues and how to get involved, Snook said.
+Now in its third year, the summit is intended not only for people already involved in migration ministries, but also for Episcopalians who simply want to learn more about the issues and how to get involved, Snook said.

 The keynote speaker will be Jon Huckins, co-founder of the Global Immersion Project.
 Huckins is scheduled to outline realistic, theologically grounded approaches to responding to global conflicts, as well as the peacemaking skills promoted by his organization.